 HSBC Everyday Global Account review

-Hold up to 11 different currencies with this multi-currency account.
+Hold up to 11 different currencies and benefit from simple, global spending.

 Minimum Initial Deposit